Last updated on October 11th, 2023 at 04:12 pm

-Lost Dutchman State Park in Arizona is named after a legendary lost gold mine, and borders Tonto National Forest.
+Lost Dutchman State Park in Arizona is named after a legendary lost gold mine and borders Tonto National Forest.
 It is especially beautiful in the spring when you are treated to a carpet of desert wildflowers.
 Lost Dutchman State Park offers plenty of opportunities to hike, bike, and simply enjoy the epic views of the Superstition Mountains.

-One of the more popular trails is Flatiron which tops out at 4861 feet elevation with some serious gain over the last mile or so.
-This hike is no easy stroll!
+Several trails lead from the park into the Superstition Wilderness and surrounding Tonto National Forest.
+They range from the ¼ mile, flat Native Plant Trail to the challenging Flatiron via the Siphon Draw Trail.
+The 5.5-mile out-and-back hike with 2527′ elevation gain is no easy stroll, but the views from the top are worth the effort.
 It is a pretty even uphill to the Basin, after that it was some serious rock scrambling.
 The trail is marked on rocks in these places.
 This is a very popular hike, and the heat can get pretty brutal in the afternoons, so start early!
-Make it to the top and you will be rewarded with amazing views and if you’re like me, a pretty good sense of accomplishment.
+Make it to the top and you will be rewarded with stunning scenery, and if you’re like me, a pretty good sense of accomplishment.

-Around the outer edge of the park is a 4-mile single track mountain bike loop.
+Around the outer edge of the park is a 4-mile single-track mountain bike loop.
 The trail is pretty smooth and flat in most places, but also has a few good ups and down through the various washes.
 It was never too crowded, but always a nice diversion.

 The Lost Dutchman campground offers 134 campsites.
-Half of the sites provide electric and water.
+Half of the sites provide electricity and water.
 There are also paved non-hookup site pads that can be used for tents or RVs.
 Every campsite has a picnic table, barbecue grill, and a fire pit.
 There are no size restrictions on RVs and pets are welcome.
 There is also a small bathhouse and a dump station.

 Other nearby options include Usery Regional Recreation Area, McDowell Mountain, and a slew of commercial parks filled to the brim with snowbirds each year.
-Also close, the Apache Trail offers a nice drive on an old stagecoach trail.